Arkady-Zelman/ev-imbalance-simulator/README.md

 backtesting the imbalance exposure of an EV smart-charging flexibility portfolio in the GB electricity market.

-This project was inspired by [Ohme](https://ohme.io)'s work aggregating residential EV chargers into virtual power plants and trading their combined flexibility on wholesale and balancing markets.
+I wanted to explore aggregating residential EV chargers into virtual power plants and trading their combined flexibility on wholesale and balancing markets.
 I wanted to build a hands-on tool that captures the core economics of this problem — the asymmetric risk